 The use of additional insured status as a risk transfer device is aimed at procuring insurance protection under someone else's policy rather than having to rely upon on one's own policy.
 Additional insured indemnified persons must verify that any "other insurance" coverage to which they have access will not interfere with payment by the indemnifying person's policy on a primary and noncontributing basis.
 This is the interplay of the indemnifying person's CGL policy with the additional insured's own CGL policy.
 Assuming both the indemnifying person's CGL policy and the additional insured indemnified person's policies are standard form policies, both will declare themselves to be primary insurance unless some modification is effected to eliminate this dual coverage.
 Texas Employers Ins. v.
 Underwriting Members, 836 F.Supp.
 398, 404 (S. D. Tex.
 1993).
 Note that endorsing the indemnifying person's policy to provide that it is primary does not solve the problem.
-In fact, most CGL policies already provide that they are primary in virtually all cases in which the additional insured would bring a claim on that CGL policy.
-The standard ISO form policy also provides for proration when other insurance is available to the additional insured.
+In fact, most CGL policy also provides for proration virtually all cases in which the additional insured.
 Hardware Dealers Mutual Fire Ins.
 Co. v.
 Farmers Ins.
 Exchange, 444 S.W.2d 583 (Tex.
 1969).
-Without more, in such cases the additional insured's desire to have the named insured's policy respond prior to the additional insured's own policy is thwarted
+Without more, in such cases the additional insured's desire to have the named insured's policy respond prior to the additional insured's own policy is thwarted.

 Whether the limits of the Named Insured's umbrella or excess policy contribute prior to calling upon the additional insured's "other insurance", is a question addressed by case law in each jurisdiction.
 The so-called "Horizontal Exhaustion" rule applies in some jurisdictions and declares a party's excess coverage to be excess over all "primary" coverages.
 See e.g., Kajima Constr.
 Servs.
 V. St. Paul Fire & Marine Ins.
-Co., 856 N.E.2d 452 (Ill.
+Co., 856 N.E.2d 452 (III.
 App.
 2006) - court held that Illinois' horizontal exhaustion rule required the additional insured's (general contractor) CGL policy pay prior to the subcontractor's umbrella policy.
 Also, the courts of some jurisdictions (Alaska, Arizona, Delaware, Idaho, Indiana, Louisiana, Maine, Michigan, Missouri, Nevada, Oregon, Tennessee, Rhode Island and West Virginia) follow the so-called Lamb-Weston rule (named after the first case in which the rule was applied) and hold that all "other insurance" clauses are repugnant to each other.
 When more than one policy is triggered by a loss, all policies automatically share the loss on a pro rata basis.